Mighty303/Kanban-planner/README.md

 <h2>API Documentation</h2>
 <p>
     GET 'api/v1/tasks' queries the database for tasks and sends it back <br>
-    POST 'api/v1/tasks' creates a new task on the database and saves it <br>
+    POST 'api/v1/tasks' saves a new task on the database.<br>
-    PATCH 'api/v1/:column' Filters through the database and finds the document by its id and updates it <br>
+    PATCH 'api/v1/:column' Updates a task by it's ID.<br>
-    DELETE 'api/v1/:id' Finds target document by its id and deletes it. <br>
+    DELETE 'api/v1/:id' Finds target by its id and deletes it. <br>

 </p>